pj1234678/BirthdayLetter/README.md

 8. Click the Letterbomb with SD Card to initiate the exploit.

-Enjoy a seamless and reliable Wii experience with BirthdayLetter!
+Enjoy a safe and seamless and reliable Wii experience with BirthdayLetter!